-Divide the batter between the 12 paper liners.
-I used stiff paper cupcake cups (see photo below) because they’re great for special occasions, but regular paper liners work well too.
-If you’re using paper cupcake cups like I did, just place them on a baking sheet.
+- Divide the batter between the 12 paper liners.
+I used stiff paper cupcake baking cups, but regular paper liners work well too.
+If you’re using paper cupcake cups like I did, just place them directly onto a baking sheet.

-Add the frosting to a piping bag fitted with a large star tip and pipe the frosting onto the cupcakes in a swirl design once they’ve cooled completely!
+- Add the frosting to a piping bag fitted with a large star tip and pipe the frosting onto the cooled cupcakes in a swirl design.
+Garnish with shaved chocolate (if desired) and serve.

-Like this recipe?
+Like this easy but impressive dessert recipe?
 Try this showstopping Vanilla Bean Rosette Cake or these delicious Strawberry Swirl Cupcakes with Fresh Strawberry Buttercream!

-These are beautifully rich-tasting cupcakes perfect for any celebration, and they’re a great Valentines Day treat!
-No one would ever guess they’re low fat and full of vegetables!!
+These are beautiful, rich-tasting healthy chocolate cupcakes, perfect for any celebration.
+They’re a great Valentines Day treat!
+No one would ever guess they’re low fat and full of fresh beets!!